VirtoCommerce/vc-docs/storefront/developer-guide/docs/integrations/storyblok/catalog-menu-integration.md

 Next we will add the `Megamenu-item` block and then the `Megamenu-link-item` block.
 We will then fill in the necessary fields for each block and hit `Save`.

-## Fetch Content from Storyblok and Display in Storefront
+## Fetch Content from Storyblok and Display in vue-b2b-theme

-To fetch content from Storyblok and display it in the Storefront, we will go to the Storefront and edit the `useNavigations` composable.
+To fetch content from Storyblok and display it in the vue-b2b-theme, we will go to the vue-b2b-theme and edit the `useNavigations` composable.
 We will change the `fetchCatalogMenu` method to fetch the `Catalog Menu` from `Storyblok`.
 Specifically, we need to replace the `getMenu` method call with the `useStoryblok` method call and pass the path to our menu.

 ```typescript title="client-app/core/composables/useNavigations.ts" linenums="1"
 export function useNavigations() {